-- 1. Determine the labels and addresses of the DASD used for the first member's upgrade work system. - 2.
-Record the label and address for each DASD required from the DASD used for the first member's upgrade work system in the New Label and First Address columns on multi-member upgrade installation worksheet 2 (Table 23 on page 225).
+- 1. Determine the labels and addresses of the DASD used for the first member's upgrade work system and record that information in the New Label and First Address columns on multi-member upgrade installation worksheet 2 (Table 23 on page 225).
+You only need to record the information for the COMMON, RELEASE, and RES volumes.
+If you did not change the labels used, you do not need to enter anything in the New Label column. - 2.
+On the system you are now upgrading, determine the addresses of the DASD used for the first member's work system for the COMMON, RELEASE, and RES volumes.
+The addresses of the physical DASD volumes might or might not be the same on all of the systems in your SSI cluster, so you must be sure that you have the correct addresses for this system. - 3.
+Record the addresses as found on the system you are upgrading in the Thissys Address column on multi-member upgrade installation worksheet 2 (Table 23 on page 225).

-Note: The spool and page volumes are not required.

-Record the addresses of the work system volumes in the Thissys Address column on multi-member upgrade installation worksheet 2 (Table 23 on page 225).